hibiii/BlindMe/README.md

 ![Screenshot of an already built-up world but with the BlindMe mod active](.github/screenshot.png)

-Currently a beta version, there might be some bugs.
 Licensed under MIT, made by hibi.

 ## Using